Conway's subprime Fibonacci sequences: Nodes and other cycles

+Generally, non-trivial sequences seem to exhibit pseudo-random behavior in their terms and their digraphs, regarding the length of their paths, the nodes they pass, and their associated cycles.
+We believe this is partly due to the construction, which relies on prime factorizations (the relationship between these factorizations and addition is not well understood).
+A similar difficulty is seen in the earlier RATS sequences, where the relationship between base-dependent reversal/sort and addition is essential to analysis.

-It should be clear why non-trivial sequences exhibit such pseudo-random behavior, in their terms and their digraphs, as their definition involves prime factorization.
-However, another source of apparent randomness seems to be the conditional iteration itself, as with $3x+1$ sequences.
-For example, if one considers a variant of subprime Fibonacci where only division by 5 occurs (when the sum is divisible by 5), similar observations arise.
-This makes certain questions seem intractable, specifically those regarding the growth and end conditions of a sequence given its starting conditions.
+However, another source of apparent randomness seems to be the iteration's conditionality itself, as with the $3x+1$ sequences.
+For example, if one considers a variant of subprime Fibonacci where only division by 5 occurs (when the sum is divisible by 5), similar observations as the above arise.
+We begin to feel the apparent intractability mentioned earlier of proving results on `destinies' of sequences like these.